Estuary

 To address the data integration issue, Honda initiated 2 projects:

-• Service invoice and used car sales: The goal was to conduct a customer satisfaction survey post-sale and produce service reminder notifications for all UK dealerships.
+• Service invoice and used car sales: The goal was to streamline service invoice data and conduct a customer satisfaction survey post-sale while producing service reminder notifications for all UK dealerships.

 • Automatic parts replenishment: This transmitted data from dealers to Honda's Automated Planning System (APS) located in Brussels.
 The purpose was to analyze current inventory levels at dealerships against past sales and then auto-generate orders for parts based on anticipated demand.